Care Home Health related deaths

 Harbour Healthcare Ltd

-Concerns summary Indications of prolonged neglect, including poor hygiene and infected wounds, prompted a safeguarding alert.
+Concerns summary (AI summary) Indications of prolonged neglect, including poor hygiene and infected wounds, prompted a safeguarding alert.
 However, the nursing home owner failed to investigate this to identify learning or assess ongoing risks to other residents.

 Edith Pye